-Authentication Gets Broken: In a serverless environment, exist a number of functions as it is a microservices-type environment.
-Now each of these functions are not completely secure as they can promote exposure of public web APIs.
-Some of them can act as proxy functions for various processes thus exposing the entry points of the environment and pose a great threat to cyber security.
+- Authentication Gets Broken: In a serverless environment, exist a number of functions as it is a microservices-type environment.
+Now each of these functions is not completely secure as they can promote exposure of public web APIs.
+Some of them can act as proxy functions for various processes thus exposing the entry points of the environment and posing a great threat to cyber security.

-Incorrect Configuration Settings: As we all know that the concept of a serverless environment is not very old, hence, it is still a learning curve for computer architects and engineers to set a properly configured environment.
-This may lead to misconfiguration or incorrect configuration of the environment, in turn increasing risk of loopholes that can compromise cyber security.
+- Incorrect Configuration Settings: As we all know that the concept of a serverless environment is not very old, hence, it is still a learning curve for computer architects and engineers to set a properly configured environment.
+This may lead to misconfiguration or incorrect configuration of the environment, which in turn increases the risk of loopholes that can compromise cyber security.

 Now that we have discussed some of the possible security threats to a serverless environment, let’s have a look at the measures to strengthen it.

-Permission at every step: As mentioned above, granting high-level permission makes the environment more vulnerable to threat.
-Hence, introducing permissions at every function helps in micromanagement of cyber security.
+- Permission at Every Step: As mentioned above, granting high-level permission makes the environment more vulnerable to threats.
+Hence, introducing permissions at every function helps in the micromanagement of cyber security.
 The more restrictions are imposed on the usage of functions, the less chance of attack there is.

-Checking every bit of data carefully: No matter how reliable the source of data is, we should keep checks at every point by properly evaluating every program and every line of code.
-It goes without saying that even the finest developers can miss damages like file intrusion attack, so evaluation at even the smallest step is compulsory.
+- Checking Every Bit of Data Carefully: No matter how reliable the source of data is, we should keep checks at every point by properly evaluating every program and every line of code.
+It goes without saying that even the finest developers can miss damages like file intrusion attacks, so evaluation at even the smallest step is compulsory.

-Collection of Real-time security events: It is highly recommended by experts to have a proper data monitoring of real-time security events.
+- Collection of Real-time Security Events: It is highly recommended by experts to have proper data monitoring of real-time security events.
 This helps in detecting threats and stopping them at a very initial stage.
-Taking advantage of AWS services like AWS X-Ray, Amazon CloudTrail, Amazon CloudWatch, is a great option to avail third-party security services.
+Taking advantage of AWS services like AWS X-Ray, Amazon CloudTrail, and Amazon CloudWatch is a great option to avail of third-party security services.

-Privatization of API gateways: You can set a limit for the number of clients to access your API gateways.
+- Privatization of API Gateways: You can set a limit for the number of clients to access your API gateways.
 The smaller the number of clients the less vulnerable API gateways will become.
-Hence, make these gateways private and completely deprived of any sort of cyber-attack.
+Hence, make these gateways are private and completely deprived of any sort of cyber-attack.

-Apart from these measures, there are the general safeguarding techniques, like training of staff, endpoint protection, continuous data backup, usage of secured Wi-Fi connection, etc. that encourage cyber security in business.
+Apart from these measures, there are general safeguarding techniques, like training of staff, endpoint protection, continuous data backup, usage of secured Wi-Fi connection, etc. that encourage cyber security in a business.